-You can set the boundary of choosing to do the holiday alone with your immediate family unit.
+You can make the decision to choose to do the holiday alone with your immediate family unit.

-We do not need to sacrifice our own peace and happiness for the sake of those that disrespect us.
+We do not need to sacrifice our own peace and happiness for the sake of those who deliberately and habitually choose to disrespect us.

 Not even for extended family.